 A Moon Landing In 2024?
-NASA Says It'll Happen, Others Say: No Way
+NASA Says It'll Happen; Others Say: No Way

 That would mean a remarkable speedup for NASA, which had been working toward a moon landing in 2028.
 In September, a member of Congress asked Ken Bowersox, who was the acting associate administrator for human exploration and operations at NASA, how confident he was that the U. S. would have boots on the moon by this new, earlier deadline.

-"How confident?" replied Bowersox.
+"How confident?"
+Bowersox replied.
 "I wouldn't bet my oldest child's upcoming birthday present or anything like that."

 Soon after that hearing, however, NASA hired a new guy to lead human spaceflight: Doug Loverro.
 Loverro is more bullish.

-"I see no reason why we can't make it," says Loverro.
+"I see no reason why we can't make it," Loverro says.
 "I am highly confident we can make it."

 Loverro is so conscious of the target date that he wears a little brass-colored lapel pin with a number on it.
 Every day, he changes the pin and its number, so that it counts down the days to the end of 2024.
-"To me, it means recognize the value of every day," says Loverro.
+"To me, it means recognize the value of every day," Loverro says.
 "Every day we go ahead and can do something that puts us one step closer to the moon."

-He currently has a review underway to assess the status of NASA's whole moon program, and says the results are due on Feb.
+He currently has a review underway to assess the status of NASA's whole moon program and says the results are due on Feb.
 14.

 That review is looking at the big rocket NASA's been building, which is almost finished — although it's super expensive and years behind schedule.
 NASA's also got a new astronaut-carrying capsule that's undergoing testing.